mediassumani/Notebook/README.md

 ## Overview

 This repository contains and tracks my two year plan at Make School - Product College.
-If you'd like to make your own, just fork this repository and edit your README.md
+If you'd like to make your own, just fork this repository (and leave a star :) and edit your README.md

 ## Year 1 Courses